write argument file

 $ cat some/other/your-arguments

-shell node:latest /bin/bash
+shell docker.io/library/node:latest /bin/bash

 # write argument file